IDNoise/NoiseIDE/README.md

 ###Licence
-Noise IDE is licensed under GPL-2
+Noise IDE is licensed under GPL-2 ( Problem for you?
+Contact me :) )